by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 D.M. again tried to deflect the sexual advance, but Hansen began to talk about D.M.’s parole date, which D.M. interpreted as a threat to cause him to lose “good time” or be placed in segregation.
 Reluctantly, D.M. met Hansen in a common area.

-At that point, “Hansen shoved D.M. into a wall ...
+At that point, “Hansen shoved D.M. into a wall and ...

 Thanks to the efforts of Florida Eleventh Circuit Court Judge Steve Leifman, Miami-Dade County is leading the way in how police and the courts deal with the mentally ill.
 As PLN has reported over the years, jails and prisons are the largest providers of mental health care in the U.S. [See, e.g.: PLN, June 2016, p.14].